-I am an Assistant Professor at the Mathematics Department of the University of Illinois at Chicago.
+I am an Associate Professor at the Mathematics Department of the University of Illinois at Chicago.

 I finished my DPhil in Mathematics at the University of Oxford, in January 2013.
 My thesis is titled "Spectral data for G-Higgs bundles", and was done under the supervision of Nigel Hitchin.